UPDATED AUGUST 2025

 43-years old | Stockton, Californiaicon

-Earl Stephens Jr., 43-years old, was killed by a pit bull while visiting the dog owner's home in east Stockton.
-Stephens had gone over to his friend's home to help him repair a scooter in the friend's fenced-in front yard.
-The men were inside the home when Stephens walked outside to get some cigarettes from his car, according to authorities.
-As soon as he walked into the front yard, his friend's pit bull, named Harley, viciously attacked him.
-The dog had reportedly been friendly to Stephens earlier in the day.
+Earl Stephens Jr., 43-years old, was killed by a pit bull while visiting the owner's home.
+The attack occurred around 3:45 pm in the 500 block of north Gertrude Avenue.
+Stephens had gone to his friend's east Stockton home to help him repair a scooter in his fenced-in front yard.
+The men were inside the home when Stephens walked outside to get some cigarettes from his car, the San Joaquin County Sheriff's Office said.
+As soon as he walked into the front yard, his friend's pit bull, "Harley," viciously attacked him.
+The dog had been friendly to Stephens earlier in the day.
 Sounds from the attack caused his friend and a woman inside the home to rush outside to help.
 The woman was bitten on her fingers while struggling with the dog.
 The friend was struck in the head accidentally by a hammer the woman was using on the dog.
 Stephens' injuries were described as "massive."
 When deputies arrived, they found Harley in the yard still aggressive.
-They shot and killed that pit bull.
-Two younger offspring pit bulls also participated in the attack and were seized by authorities. [source citations]
+They shot and killed the dog.
+Two younger offspring pit bulls also participated in the attack and were impounded. [source citations]

 Date of death: June 4, 2016 Chained: No